rostools/r-cubed-intro/paper.md

 Table: An overview of the five sub-modules that form the `r-cubed` learning module.

-Sub-modules are designed to be completed as a series in the order in which they are presented, since concepts taught in later sub-modules are dependent on earlier lessons.
+Sub-modules are designed to be completed as a series in the order given, since concepts taught in later sub-modules are dependent on earlier lessons.
 Principles and applications of reproducibility are highlighted throughout sub-modules.
 Sub-modules are accompanied by three stand-alone lectures (and one introduction lecture) aimed at drawing together reproducibility and RStudio skills (see